Analytical Solutions of Open String Field Theory: Marginal deformations

 The first investigation (using level truncation) of marginal deformations as solutions to string field theory was performed in~\cite{Sen:2000hx}.
 Following this work other papers appeared~\cite{Zwiebach:2000dk,Iqbal:2000qg,Takahashi:2002ez,Kluson:2002hr,Kluson:2003xu,Katsumata:2004cc,Sen:2004cq,Yang:2005iu,Kishimoto:2005bs}.
 The first analytical solutions of marginal deformations appeared in~\cite{Kiermaier:2007ba,Schnabl:2007az}, where the solution describing general marginal deformations with regular OPE's was given.
 The OPE whose regularity we refer to is that of $V$ with itself.
 Thus, the simple analytical solutions given could not describe more general deformations (of the correct dimensions) with OPE of the form,

 It is known that the presence of a non-zero $\tilde V$ in the OPE above results in a perturbation, which is not exactly marginal~\cite{Recknagel:1998ih}.
-The case where it is absent,
+The case in which $\tilde V$ is absent,

 might correspond to an exactly marginal deformation.
 This case was also considered in~\cite{Kiermaier:2007ba} and it was found that one has to add some counter-terms to the expressions that appear in the regular case.
 The first two counter-terms were given.
 However, it was not clear if and how could one continue with the construction of higher order counter-terms.
-A framework for addressing marginal deformations with a singular OPE was presented in~\cite{Fuchs:2007yy,Kiermaier:2007vu}.
+A framework for addressing marginal deformations with a singular OPE was presented in~\cite{Fuchs:2007yy,Kiermaier:2007vu}\footnote{\ATFV a novel approach towards regular marginal deformation appeared, which could presumably also be generalized to the singular case.
+In this construction the main building blocks are ``boundary condition changing operators''~\cite{Kiermaier:2010cf}.}.
 We turn now to describe regular marginal deformations in~\ref{sec:RegMarginal}.
 The case of marginal deformations with a singular OPE is presented next, in~\ref{sec:SingMarginal}.